 - 1. Validate Key Delivery Messages per: - a.
-The three validity checks of Section 6.1.2 of the KDM specification [SMPTE 430-1 D-Cinema Operations -- Key Delivery Message], and b.
-Confirming the KDM's CipherData element matches the contents and format of the table of said Section 6.1.2 of the KDM specification.
+The three validity checks of Section 6.1.2. of the KDM specification [SMPTE 430-1 D-Cinema Operations -- Key Delivery Message], and - b.
+Confirming the KDM's CipherData element matches the contents and format of the table of said Section 6.1.2. of the KDM specification.

-Constrain use of KDM content keys per items 4 and 9 below to the SM's confirmation that one of the certificates in the signer chain of the associated Composition Play List (CPL) has a thumbprint that matches the ContentAuthenticator element of the KDM, per Section 5.2.4 of said KDM specification.
+Constrain use of KDM content keys per items 4 and 9 below to the SM's confirmation that one of the certificates in the signer chain of the associated Composition Play List (CPL) has a thumbprint that matches the ContentAuthenticator element of the KDM, per Section 5.2.4. of said KDM specification.

 - 2. Security Manager (SM) KDM usage policy is specified as follows: - a.
 For any given SM, playout within the associated Media Block (MB) shall be supported by a single KDM (i.e., a playout shall not occur that requires the combination of two or more KDMs).
 (Note that Multiple Media Block (MMB) operation will require multiple KDMs to support playout across multiple SMs/MBs.
-Since all KDMs for a given CPL must contain all the content keys for the composition (see Section 9.4.3 Theater Security Operations), depending upon its MB configuration the SM may find more essence keys in the KDM and identified in the CPL than it will use.) - b.
+Since all KDMs for a given CPL must contain all the content keys for the composition (see Section 9.4.3.
+Theater Security Operations), depending upon its MB configuration the SM may find more essence keys in the KDM and identified in the CPL than it will use.) - b.
 For any given composition, playout shall be enabled for any start time that is within the KDM's time window. - c.
 To avoid end of engagement issues, a show time's playout may extend beyond the end of the KDM's playout time window, if started within the KDM playout time window, by a maximum of six (6) hours. - d.
 Excepting the requirements of item 2c above, the SM shall delete any KDM and associated keys for which the playback time window has expired (passed). - 3.
 Reject ETM messages that are not recognized as DCI compliant standardized messages. - 4.
 Validate Composition Playlists (CPL), and log results as a prerequisite to the associated composition playback.
 For encrypted content, validation shall confirm that: - a.
-The associated KDM's ContentAuthenticator element matches a certificate thumbprint of one of the certificates in the CPL's signer chain (see item 1 above), and that such certificate indicate only a "Content Signer" (CS) role per Section 5.3.4, "Naming and Roles" of the certificate specification [SMPTE 430-2 D-Cinema Operation Digital Certificate]. - b.
-All the content essence keys carried in the AuthenticatedPrivate element of the associated KDM are reflected (i.e., must exactly match those listed) in the CPL. - 5.
+The associated KDM's ContentAuthenticator element matches a certificate thumbprint of one of the certificates in the CPL's signer chain (see item 1 above), and that such certificate indicate only a "Content Signer" (CS) role per Section 5.3.4.
+"Naming and Roles" of the certificate specification [SMPTE 430-2 D-Cinema Operation Digital Certificate]. - b.
+[This item left blank intentionally.
+The KDM-CPL content essence keys match test has been reassigned to the SMS.] - c.
+The CPL meets the two validation requirements defined in Section 5.2.1. of SMPTE 430-5 D-Cinema Operations Security Log Event Class and Constraints for D-Cinema. - 5.
 Process essence (i.e., Track File frame) integrity pack metadata for image and sound during show runtime.
-Integrity pack deviations (including HMAC, as applicable) detected during playback shall be logged; however, per Section 9.6.1.2 Digital Rights Management: Security Manager (SM)Table 21, playback should not be prevented or interrupted.
+Integrity pack deviations (including HMAC, as applicable) detected during playback shall be logged; however, per Section

+- 9.6.1.2.
+Digital Rights Management: Security Manager (SM) Table 21, playback should not be prevented or interrupted.
 For clarity purposes, integrity pack metadata is defined as Track File ID, Frame Sequence and calculated Message Integrity Code (MIC) information to be compared against the reference data contained in the associated CPL.
-Log information necessary to detect deviations (including restarts) from the actual playback sequence from the Track File ID and reel sequence specified in the CPL as follows:
+Log information necessary to detect deviations (including restarts) from the actual playback sequence from the Track File ID and reel sequence specified in the CPL as follows: - a.

-- a.
 Image Process integrity pack information, with the exception that the frame hash (HMAC) check is encouraged but optional. - b.
 Audio Process integrity pack information, including the hash (HMAC).